Maikxx/web-design-1819/README.md

 ## Process

+* [ ] Explain how the exclusive design principles will work on this demo (as well as how to test it).
+* [ ] Enhance the demo of week 2 with the feedback from the review session.
 * [X] Create an initial demo for week 1.
 * [X] Write a user scenario.
-* [ ] Explain how the exclusive design principles will work on this demo (as well as how to test it).
 * [X] How to use Joshua Porters design principles in this excercise.
 (Explain how the principle works and how to implement it.)

 ## Project tips